Cytomegalovirus (CMV) is the most common infection present at birth.

 Yes.
 It is found in saliva, blood, urine, stool, breast milk, semen, and vaginal secretions.
 Because the virus does not survive easily outside these fluids, close contact is needed for transmission.
 It can also be transmitted on infected objects (fomites).

 The length of time that symptoms are experienced varies considerably, but 2 to 3 weeks is fairly typical.
 After infection the virus remains dormant in the body for a lifetime.

 Antiviral medicines are among the medicines available to treat CMV infections.
-Antibiotics are not useful for treating CMV or other viral infections.
+Antibiotics are not useful for treating Cytomegalovirus or other viral infections.